-- All presenting staff must hold current Working With Children Checks (or their state equivalent based on location in which they reside).
+- All employees/volunteers must hold current Working With Children Checks (or their state equivalent based on location in which they reside).

-- Ensure that no inappropriate image(s), inappropriate video(s) or personal information is visible to the children.
+- All employees/volunteers must ensure that no inappropriate image(s) or video(s) or personal information is visible to the children.
 Inappropriate materials include content of a sexual, violent, dangerous or potentially harmful nature.

-- Use appropriate language throughout the delivery.
+- All employees/volunteers must use appropriate language throughout the delivery.
 Employees/volunteers are not to use profanities, sexually explicit language, or offensive language.

 - Employees/volunteers are not to encourage dangerous acts that children can easily imitate.
-A warning not to perform dangerous activities, or the need for professional or adult supervision must accompany the content presented.
+A warning not to perform dangerous activities or the need for professional or adult supervision must accompany any science experiment content presented.

 - Employees/volunteers must not engage in emotionally-distressing behaviour that would encourage cyberbullying, or target individuals for abuse, humiliation, or violence.

 - The same principles which regular child protection policy require apply to interactions online.
 Where possible employees/volunteers must ensure any interactions or correspondence with children online are visible to two or more parties, and recorded in an unalterable manner.